Last Updated on

 2. Formula Food

-Carrots, when given raw or in the form of juice, is usually good for babies.
+Carrots, when given raw or in the form of juice, are usually good for babies.
 But, if you feed steam-cooked carrots to your baby, then he might feel constipated.
 Steamed carrots tend to solidify the poop making it difficult for babies to excrete.

 5. Raw Bananas